-At Northumberland Optometry, we strive to provide comprehensive, primary eye care for the whole family.
+At Northumberland Optometry Center, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist is able provide treatment options and in many cases restore or prevent vision loss.
 The Ontario Association of Optometrists recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

 Eye Exam and Consultation